ankurjain007/Service-Fabric-Troubleshooting-Guides/Deployment/How-to-migrate-from-XStore-to-native-Image-Store-Service.md

 ```

-If running on PAAS V1, Port 445 should be added as input endpoint for SMB copy

 ## Migration Steps

 1. Prepare 2 updated cluster manifest files and do the provision.
 Updating the current cluster manifest by adding the following “ImageStoreService” configuration.
 Note: set the “Enabled” flag to “true” to create the new native image store.